WordPress/gutenberg/docs/getting-started/fundamentals/static-dynamic-rendering.md

 ### HTML representation of dynamic blocks in the database (`save`)

 For dynamic blocks, the `save` callback function can return just `null`, which tells the editor to save only the [block attributes](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/) to the database.
-These attributes are then passed into the server-side rendering callback, so you can decide how to display the block on the front end of your site. **When `save` is `null`, the Block Editor will skip the block markup validation process**, avoiding issues with frequently-changing markup.
+These attributes are then passed into the server-side rendering callback, so you can decide how to display the block on the front end of your site. **When `save` is `null`, the Block Editor will skip the block markup validation process**, avoiding issues with frequently changing markup.

-Blocks with dynamic rendering can also save an HTML representation of the block.
+Blocks with dynamic rendering can also save an HTML representation of the block as a backup.
 If you provide a server-side rendering callback, this HTML will be replaced with the output of your callback, but will be rendered if your block is deactivated or your render callback is removed.

+In some cases, the block saves an HTML representation of the block and uses a dynamic rendering to fine-tune this markup if some conditions are met.
+Some examples of core blocks using this approach are:
+- the [`cover`](https://github.com/WordPress/gutenberg/blob/trunk/packages/block-library/src/cover) core block saves a [full HTML representation of the block in the database](https://github.com/WordPress/gutenberg/blob/trunk/packages/block-library/src/cover/save.js).
+This markup is processed via a [`render_callback`](https://github.com/WordPress/gutenberg/blob/22741661998834e69db74ad863705ee2ce97b446/packages/block-library/src/cover/index.php#L74) when requested to do some PHP magic that dynamically [injects the featured image if the "use featured image" setting is enabled](https://github.com/WordPress/gutenberg/blob/22741661998834e69db74ad863705ee2ce97b446/packages/block-library/src/cover/index.php#L16).
+- the [`image`](https://github.com/WordPress/gutenberg/blob/trunk/packages/block-library/src/image) core block also saves [its HTML representation in the database](https://github.com/WordPress/gutenberg/blob/trunk/packages/block-library/src/image/save.js) and processes it via a [`render_callback`](https://github.com/WordPress/gutenberg/blob/22741661998834e69db74ad863705ee2ce97b446/packages/block-library/src/image/index.php#L363) when requested to [add some attributes to the markup](https://github.com/WordPress/gutenberg/blob/22741661998834e69db74ad863705ee2ce97b446/packages/block-library/src/image/index.php#L18) if some conditions are met.

 If you are using [InnerBlocks](/docs/how-to-guides/block-tutorial/nested-blocks-inner-blocks.md) in a dynamic block you will need to save the `InnerBlocks` in the `save` callback function using `<InnerBlocks.Content/>`

 ## Additional Resources